About the programme

 The purpose of the second semester is to permit specialisation in digital concept development.

-The second semester consists of two lines of specialisation, of which the student chooses one (15 ECTS) and two compulsory modules (15 ECTS).
+The second semester consists of two lines of specialisation, of which the student chooses one (20 ECTS) and one compulsory module (10 ECTS).
 The semester focuses on professional specialisation and in-depth study.

 The second semester contains the following compulsory modules: